About Frank Mento

 To know how to add diminutions is just as important as knowing how to add ornaments of the period 1680-1750 to the pieces by Bach, Handel, Vivaldi, and Rameau.

-Free scores
+Free Scores

 Complementary free scores from well-known composers.
 Feel free to download and redistribute them!